The Black Butterfly

 Shirley Reva Vernick

 Shirley Reva Vernick is an award-winning author and journalist.
-Her works include The Sky We Shared, Remember Dippy, The Blood Lie, and The Black Butterfly.
+Her works include The Sky We Shared, Remember Dippy, The Blood Lie, The Black Butterfly, and Ripped Away.
 Her interviews and feature articles have appeared in numerous magazines, national newspapers, and university publications.
-She also runs a popular storytelling website, storybee.org, which is used in schools, libraries, hospitals, and homes all over the world.
 Shirley graduated from Cornell University and is an alumna of the Radcliffe Writing Seminars.
-She lives in Amherst, Massachusetts.
+She lives in western Massachusetts.

 Reviews